 As an honors program member, you will choose what you want to study and what you want to learn.
 This puts a lot of responsibility in your hands, but also gives you ownership of your academic direction.

 Your freshman year, you will be part of a cohort of about 20 other honors program students.
 This group will take a year’s worth of courses together, six hours a week during that first year.
 You will remain a part of that cohort in the second year, while at the same time beginning to branch out on your own.

 The honors program culminates with a senior project, which can involve anything from an academic breakthrough to a societal contribution.
 Listed below are just a handful of recent senior projects completed by Lakeland University graduates who successfully completed the honors program:

-To be considered for the Honors Program, applicants must have a 3.25 GPA or better in high school or from transfer institutions; or 24 or higher for composite ACT.
-You can apply online or to request more information please contact Jessica Kalmar by email at or by phone 920-565-1000 ext.
+To be considered for the Honors Program, applicants must have a 3.25 GPA or better in high school or from transfer institutions; or 24 or higher for the composite ACT.
+For more information, please contact Jessica Kalmar by email at KalmarJ@lakeland.edu or by phone 920-565-1000 ext.
 2344.

 In 2019, seven Lakeland seniors completed the Honors Program.
 In addition to the requirements of their majors, minors and interdisciplinary studies, these students completed a rigorous course of study that culminated in an independent project.